Metro North Regional Employment Board info@mnreb.org

 Civil Engineering

 The Boston Society of Civil Engineers has a long track record of providing student outreach.
 Examples of their programs include statewide contests and engineer-led workshops to engage students in engineering design.
-Their Web page includes a PowerPoint presentation on civil engineering.
+Their web page relating to STEM programming includes a PowerPoint presentation on civil engineering.

 Diversity-Related Resources